Winterstark/Wordy/README.md

 * Edit "add words.vbs" and set strTxtFile to be equal to the path of an empty text file that will store the added words.

-* Open Wordy's options and set the path to that same text file in this textbox:
+* Open Wordy's options menu and set the path to that same text file in this textbox:

 ![Screenshot: Wordy configuration](http://i.imgur.com/nbJxR1P.png)